 Please note that entry requirements vary for each UK university.

-To learn more about the best Film Studies courses in the UK, find details on the top ten ranking Media & Film Studies universities in the Guardian University Guide 2020 below:
+To learn more about the best Film Studies courses in the UK, find details on the top ten ranking Media and Film Studies universities in the Guardian University Guide 2022 below:

-If you are interested in studying Film in the UK, arrange your free consultation in Nairobi or Mombasa today.
-Don't forget the Premium Service will guarantee you at least one offer from a UK university!
+If you are interested in studying Film in the UK, arrange your free consultation with SI-UK today.